tychobrailleur/tychobrailleur.github.io/editing.md

 - `M-x flush-lines RET <regexp> RET`: Delete all the lines that match the regexp

+# Sorting

+- `M-x reverse-region`: Reverse order of lines in region.

 # Join Lines

 - `M-^`: Join current line to previous, removing spaces.